HeRCLab/nocsim/doc/nocsim.md

 | `nocsim_arrived` | r | total number of flits which have arrived so far |

 ## Simulation Procedures

+All simulation procedures are made available under the `nocsim` namespace.

 ### `router ID ROW COL BEHAVIOR`